-Similarly, by using a pooled investment vehicle for its equity investments, the Trustee accepts that the day-to-day application of voting rights will be carried out by the Investment Manager in accordance with the manager's corporate governance policy.
-The manager has in place clear policies of normally voting on all issues on behalf of its investors' best financial interests and has provided the Trustee with a statement detailing their voting policy and practices.
+By using a pooled investment vehicle for its equity investments, the Trustee accepts that the day-to-day application of voting rights will be carried out by L&G in accordance with their own corporate governance policy and current best practice.
+L&G has in place clear policies of normally voting on all issues on behalf of its investors' best financial interests and has provided the Trustee with a statement detailing their voting policy and practices.